 Dogs are prohibited in the yurt / hut and are discouraged because of the harsh winter conditions outside and the need to melt snow for drinking water.

-Yes, 4 minimum and 6 maximum.
+Yes, 6 maximum.
 If you would like to add just call us.
-We can usually accommodate, We try and keep the guide to client ratio at 3:1 and prices as low as possible.
-I you would like to go from hut to hut the Dunderberg hut only sleeps 6.
+We can usually accommodate, We try and keep the guide to client ratio at 1:3 and prices as low as possible.

 Avalanche Safety (Required)